-The Right Fit Pilot Project (RFPP) is a multi-partner effort to address challenges in matching affordable, wheelchair-accessible homes and independent living support services in Metro Vancouver with people who need them.
+The Right Fit Pilot Project (RFPP) is a multi-partner effort to address challenges in matching affordable, accessible homes and independent living support services in Metro Vancouver with people who need them.

-The issue: People with disabilities who use wheelchairs typically wait years for affordable, accessible housing.
+The Issue: People with disabilities who use indoor wheelchairs typically wait years for affordable, accessible housing.
 Key challenges include:

 - Limited availability of accessible, affordable housing.

 - Length of time to arrange for special equipment and support at a new home.

 - High demand means vacancies are often gone before supports are in place.

 - No centralized inventory of accessible units or standards for listing accessibility features.